Your way of parenting isn't working anymore -

 Who is this for?

-And you should know that I'm not going to be the right coach for you if you expect to solve this in a week or if you want to "fix" your son or daughter's attitude or behaviour.
+And you should know right now that I'm not going to be the right coach for you if you hope to drive through and solve this in a week.
+And I don't work with people who want to "fix their kid".
+This is personal transformation.

 "I feel so solid in how I am parenting now.
 I am finally being me and parenting my way and it feels good.
 The cold unspoken resentment between my daughter and I is slowly fading and we’re building something new together.
 And that’s worth gold!